 - Modelling what positive relationships look like, in their interactions with all members of the academy community - Acknowledging and praising behaviour that meets the expected standard - Giving children clear reminders about what the consequences of their actions will be if they don't meet behavioural expectations - Being clear and consistent in the use of sanctions - 6.2.
-Children will also be taught explicitly and regularly about behaviour through: PSHE, SMSC, assemblies, class time and Votes for Schools. - 6.3.
-Any children who join mid-term will be given information about the academy behaviour system and their understanding of this will be monitored by class teacher.
+Children will also be taught explicitly and regularly about behaviour through: PSHE, citizenship education, SMSC, assemblies, Lifting Limits, and Votes for Schools]. - 6.3.
+Any children who join mid-term will be given information about the academy behaviour system and their understanding of this will be monitored by the class teacher and Mrs Taylor (Pupil Support Manager).